Luke Stocker: 2017 season

 On December 4, 2017, Stocker signed a two-year contract with the Tennessee Titans.
-He caught his first reception as a Titan against the Jacksonville Jaguars for 12 yards.
+He caught his first reception as a Titan in the regular season finale against the Jacksonville Jaguars for 12 yards during the 15–10 victory.
 The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
-Stocker appeared in his first two postseason games that season.
+Stocker appeared in his first two postseason games that season but made no receptions in either game.

 2018 season

-In the season-opener against the Miami Dolphins, Stocker caught a season-long pass of 31 yards as the Titans lost by a score of 27–20.
-On October 21, 2018, in a narrow 20–19 loss to the Los Angeles Chargers, Stocker caught his first touchdown as a Titan on a 1-yard pass from quarterback Marcus Mariota.
-He finished the game catching two passes for 11 yards.
-In the season finale against the Indianapolis Colts, he caught a 22-yard touchdown from backup quarterback Blaine Gabbert as the Titans lost by a score of 33–17.
-Overall, Stocker finished the 2018 season with 15 receptions for 165 yards and a season-high two touchdowns.
+During the season-opening 27–20 road loss to the Miami Dolphins, Stocker recorded two receptions for 37 yards, including a season-long reception of 31 yards.
+During Week 7 against the Los Angeles Chargers in London, he caught two passes for 11 yards and his first touchdown as a Titan on a one-yard pass from quarterback Marcus Mariota in the narrow 20–19 loss.
+In the season finale against the Indianapolis Colts on Sunday Night Football, Stocker had a 22-yard touchdown reception from backup quarterback Blaine Gabbert during the 33–17 loss.

+Stocker finished the 2018 season with 15 receptions for 165 yards and a career-high two touchdowns in 16 games and 11 starts.

 Atlanta Falcons

 On March 14, 2019, Stocker signed a two-year contract with the Atlanta Falcons.
-In the 2019 season, he appeared in 15 games and started nine.
+Stocker finished the 2019 season with eight receptions for 53 yards in 15 games and nine starts.

-The Falcons released Stocker on March 16, 2020.
-He was re-signed on August 14, 2020.
-In the 2020 season, he appeared in 16 games and started 13.
+On March 16, 2020, Stocker was released.
+However, he was re-signed on August 14.
+Stocker finished the 2020 season with seven receptions for 63 yards in 16 games and 13 starts.

 Tennessee Titans (second stint)

-On July 31, 2021, Stocker signed with the Tennessee Titans.
-He was released on September 2, 2021.
+On July 31, 2021, Stocker re-signed with the Titans.
+He was released on September 2.

 Minnesota Vikings

 On October 13, 2021, Stocker was signed to the Minnesota Vikings practice squad.
 He was promoted to the active roster on November 4.
-He appeared in 12 games for the Vikings in the 2021 season.
+Stocker finished the 2021 season with two receptions for 12 yards in 12 games and no starts.